 - The deadline is the deadline.

-- Do not use names of individuals or facilities on the abstract.
+- Do not use names of individuals or facilities in the abstract.

-- Use generic names vs. name brands on the abstract and poster.
+- Use generic names, not name brands, in the abstract and on the poster.

-- Cite the references used for the project in the abstract and on the bottom of the poster.
+- Cite the references used for your project in the abstract and on the bottom of the poster.

 - Only submit completed work.
-Work in progress will not qualify as a successful submission.
+Work in progress will not be accepted.
 Wait until next year.

 - Follow the clear instructions!

-- The 300-word count limit for the abstract does not include the title or authors.
+- The 300-word limit for the abstract does not include the title or authors.

 - The quality of our abstracts is phenomenal and most submissions are accepted.
 Follow the guidelines and go for it!

-- Remember, just because you know something or have solved a clinical problem, doesn’t mean everyone else knows.
+- Remember, everyone doesn’t know your work.
 It doesn’t matter if you are a novice or expert WOC clinician.
-Share your knowledge and help keep our specialty strong.
-You will be so glad you did.
+Sharing your knowledge and expertise will keep our specialty strong.
+You will be so glad you did!

 | Comments (0)